Palmyra Atoll: U.S. Territory of Palmyra Island (1959–present)

 When Hawaii was admitted to the United States in 1959, Palmyra was explicitly separated from the new state, remaining a federal incorporated territory, to be administered by the secretary of the interior under a presidential executive order.

 In 1962, the Department of Defense used Palmyra as an observation site during several high-altitude nuclear weapons tests high above Johnston Atoll.
 A group of about ten men supported the observation posts during this series of tests, while about 40 people carried out the observations.

 Alby Mangels, the Australian adventurer and documentary filmmaker of World Safari, visited the atoll during his six-year trip in the 1970s.

-In early 1979, the US government began exploring the idea of storing nuclear waste on remote Pacific islands, like Palmyra.
+In early 1979, the U.S. government began exploring the idea of storing nuclear waste on remote Pacific islands like Palmyra.
 Those who knew the island and the region saw no benefit to this idea, commenting on the devastating effects a leak of these storage tanks would create.
-By 1982 a formal proposal had been written which "analyzes the proposal to store spent nuclear fuel on Palmyra Island, a US territory nearly a thousand miles south of Hawaii.
+By 1982 a formal proposal had been written which "analyzes the proposal to store spent nuclear fuel on Palmyra Island, a U.S. territory nearly a thousand miles south of Hawaii.
 The proposal has military, political, social, and technical implications."
 The idea was abandoned soon after the proposal, and no such storage facilities were built.